remylenoir/drop-the-beat/README.md

 **Audio loop gap**

 When you loop a HTML5 audio element, a small gap is happening between each loop.
 To remove this gap, I added an Event Listener on the audio elements, that resets the Current Time of the track with a calculation based on a buffer value.
-I found this solution on [Stackoverflow - creation of a buffer function](https://stackoverflow.com/a/36720740).
+I found this solution on [Stackoverflow - creation of a buffer](https://stackoverflow.com/a/36720740).

 ```javascript
 AUDIO_ELEMENT[0].addEventListener("timeupdate", function() {